Keithwwa/benchmark/ais_bench/benchmark/configs/datasets/livecodebench/README_en.md

 ## Dataset Deployment
 - The dataset can be obtained from the Hugging Face dataset link 🔗: [https://huggingface.co/datasets/livecodebench/code_generation_lite/tree/main](https://huggingface.co/datasets/livecodebench/code_generation_lite/tree/main)
-- Deploying the dataset in the directory `{tool_root_path}/ais_bench/datasets` (the default path set in dataset tasks)，Deploying to a custom path may result in dataset-related errors (November 25, 2025).
+- Please deploy the dataset in the directory `{tool_root_path}/ais_bench/datasets` (the default path set in dataset tasks)，as deploying to a custom path may result in dataset-related errors (November 25, 2025).
 Taking deployment on a Linux server as an example, the specific execution steps are as follows:
 ```bash
 # Within the Linux server, under the tool root path
 cd ais_bench/datasets